mrocklin/blog/_posts/work/2015-01-15-Towards-OOC-SpillToDisk.md

 Conclusion
 ----------

 Chest is only useful when we fail to schedule well.
-I'm still thinking about cheap algorithms to schedule tasks well and avoid keeping data in memory but it's nice to have `chest` as a backup for when these algorithms fail.
+We can still improve scheduling algorithms to avoid keeping data in memory but it's nice to have `chest` as a backup for when these algorithms fail.
 Resilience is reassuring.